tqtezos/stablecoin/README.md

     tezos-client get balance for nettest
     ```
 1. Run `cd haskell && stack test stablecoin:test:stablecoin-nettest`

+   This deploys the FA2 and FA1.2 contracts along with the corresponding
+   metadata contracts.
+So metadata is deployed to separate contracts and linked
+   from the main contracts via the TZIP-016 metadata URI.
+After this some tests
+   on the deployed contracts.
+(The origination costs in the table above does
+   not include origination costs of these metadata contracts).

 1. The logs should show these two messages, with two addresses:
     ```
     Originated smart contract Stablecoin FA1.2 with address <...>